-Following the recovery efforts and round-the-clock clean-up at the World Trade Center site since September 11, 2001, there has been a need to enhance the streetscape neighboring the World Trade Center Site.
+Following the recovery efforts, round-the-clock clean-up, and start of reconstruction at the WTC after September 11th, there was a need to enhance the streetscape neighboring the WTC Site.
 The Alliance for Downtown New York has developed a short term action plan, based on its previously completed Streetscape Study to improve safety, add signage, and increase navigability along lower Broadway.

 The project area consists of both sides of Broadway, from Battery Park to City Hall Park.
 The project area is divided into three segments: Battery Place to Exchange Place, Exchange Place to Liberty Street, and Liberty Street to Barclay Street.